mojoD/hack-spi/README.md

 # Inserter - select from code snippet library
 ## Sub-Project Goal
-+ Build library of code snippets for Synths, Samples, Soundfont Instruments, OpenGL commands, Sonic Pi language elements
++ Build library of code snippets for Synths, Samples, Soundfont Instruments, OpenGL commands, Sonic Pi language elements, etc.
-+ Create stand file dialog to select snippets from library and copy to clipboard
++ Create standard file dialog to select snippets from library and copy to clipboard.
-+ Paste into Sonic Pi using existing clipboard paste functionality
++ Paste into Sonic Pi using existing clipboard paste functionality.
-+ Map calling of this Inserter file dialog to function key (F2 in Windows)
++ Map calling of this Inserter file dialog to function key (F2 in Windows).

-## SpiViz Documentation
+## Inserter Documentation